23gzepke/note-taker/README.md

 # note-taker

 ## Description
-An application that allows the user to stay more organinized by being able to write, save, and delete notes.
+An application that allows the user to stay more organized by being able to write, save, and delete notes.
 This application uses an express backend, and saves and retrieves note data from a JSON file.

 ## Table of Contents